yuvrajinbhakti/Real-Time-Collaborative-Code-Editor/README.md

 for avatar of people/client
 npm i react-avatar

+for editor we used codemirror(this is same editor which Codepen uses) npm i codemirror@5.65.16

+for creating server(we use express) npm i express

+for web sockets
+npm i sockets.io

+for making connection of client npm i socket.io-client

+for installing nodemon
+npm i nodemon

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).